StephBe/hello-world/README.md

 # hello-world
-a rpository to understand how github works
+a repository to understand how github works